Trillium erectum: Ecology

 Trillium erectum is a carrion-scented flower.
 It produces fetid or putrid odors purported to attract carrion fly and beetle pollinators.
 The fetid odor is described as that of a wet dog.
 The common name stinking benjamin refers to this characteristic of the plant.
 "Benjamin" is a corruption of the word benzoin, which itself is a corruption of the word "benjoin", a plant-based organic compound used in the manufacture of perfume.
 Despite the origins of the common name, the chemical basis of carrion-scented flowers is not well understood.

+Trillium erectum can tolerate extreme cold in winter, surviving temperatures down to -35 C.

 Uses

 The root of the red trillium was used by various indigenous peoples of North America as an aid in childbirth, hence the common name birthwort or birthroot (which is sometimes corrupted to bethroot).
 Root tea was used for menstrual disorders, to induce childbirth, and to aid in labor.
 The Cherokee peoples used a poultice of the whole plant to treat tumors, inflammation, and ulcers.

-The leaves contain calcium oxalate crystals and crystal raphide, and should not be consumed by humans.
+The leaves contain calcium oxalate as raphides and should not be consumed by humans.

 Trillium erectum is cultivated as a flowering ornamental plant.
 Although not as showy as T. grandiflorum, the flowers of some forms of T. erectum can be quite striking, especially since it tends to form large clumps.
 It has received the Award of Garden Merit from the Royal Horticultural Society.